CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

-Why book Sullana to Lima bus with redBus?
+Why book a Sullana to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Sullana to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Sullana to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Sullana is part of the territory where the tallan culture flourished, a culture formed by several ethnic groups that came from the andean gorges located in the Chira valley.
 It was at this territory that was founded the first Peruvian - Spanish city under the name of San Miguel de Tangara in 1532.
 But the real foundation of Sullana took place in 1732, under the name of El Principe.
 Even from the beginning this city stood out for its important development and agricultural production, since the geography of the valley, with fertile lands, favored the increase of this activity.
 The natural wealth of the Chira Valley attracted the interest of the mochica, chimu and inca populations, who dominated the tallanes in different periods.
 However the incan conquest lasted approximately half of a century due to the Spanish arrival, who colonized in a progressive way the territory of the pre-Hispanic Peru.